Skip to main content

-The University's halls of residence include some accommodation that is accessible or adapted for students with disabilities.
-Wherever possible, we will further adapt accommodation to meet individual's need.
+The University's halls of residence include some accommodation that is accessible or adapted for disabled students.
+Wherever possible, we will further adapt accommodation to meet your individual needs.

 Living away from home can be a daunting prospect, especially if you have health concerns, a disability or need additional support.
 Kingston University can provide support and make adjustments for you in University accommodation.
 You will need to let us know what your requirements are in advance so we can discuss what adjustments can be made for you.

 If you have specific room requirements, you will need to notify both the Disability and Mental Health Service, and the Accommodation Team.
 Examples include needing an en-suite room due to a disability or impairment, or requiring a fridge to store medication in for a specific medical condition.
 For further details, check out our adapted and accessible accommodation page.

 If you have a complex condition, which calls for more extensive rooming requirements, you should get in touch with us as early as possible.
 Examples include needing powered doors or a hoist.

 We can also help arrange a visit to the University, so you can view our accommodation.